topiaspeiponen/forum-io-backend/Readme.md

 # Overview

 Forum-io-backend is a backend service for for [forum-io frontend (Github repo)](https://github.com/topiaspeiponen/forum-io).
 This project was created with ASP.NET Core and largely follows the instructions provided in the [minimal API with ASP.NET Core tutorial](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-7.0&tabs=visual-studio-code).
+This app uses a in-memory database, meaning that saved data will be lost if the deployed container restarts.

 ## Local development